-Creating a named scholarship through the Truman State University Foundation helps the University stretch our resources and deliver the best education and experience possible for our incredibly talented students.
-The establishment of a scholarship also provides a naming opportunity that’s a very meaningful way to honor people who have had a major impact on your life.
+Interested in starting a scholarship fund?
+Setting up a named scholarship through the Truman State University Foundation helps the University stretch our resources and deliver the best education and experience possible for our incredibly talented students.
+Establishing a scholarship also provides a naming opportunity that’s a very meaningful way to honor people who have had a major impact on your life.
 If you’re considering creating a new scholarship at Truman, here are the basic steps to get you started.

 Step 1: Determine Type of Scholarship Fund